kevinkarnani/WebGL-VaporWave-Playground/README.md

 ### Running The Code

-If you have Python 3.x installed, run the following in the source directory.:
+If you have Python 3.x installed, run the following in the source directory:

 ```bash
 python -m http.server
 ```

+After that, open up your localhost at port 8000.

 ## Contributions